 Educational aims of the programme

 The programme aims to meet the needs of students who wish to pursue a career in marketing within a global marketplace.
-Students may come from a background of having studied a business related subject, who wish to gain a greater understanding of Global Marketing to enhance their career opportunities.
-However, the programme will also be attractive to applicants who have studied non-business related subjects (e.g., engineering, social sciences, psychology, etc) at undergraduate level.
-The programme is offered on a full time basis.
-Future consideration may be given to a part time study option.
+Students may come from a background of having studied a business-related subject, who wish to gain a greater understanding of Global Marketing to enhance their career opportunities.
+However, the programme will also be attractive to applicants who have studied non-business related subjects (e.g., engineering, social sciences, psychology, etc) at the undergraduate level.
+The programme is offered on a full-time basis.
+Future consideration may be given to a part-time study option.
 The programme team believe the programme or modules within it will appeal to existing entrepreneurs and working managers and the team is keen for practitioners to apply.
 The programme welcomes applications through the Flexible Entry route involving Credit Transfer and RPL.

 The primary aim of this programme is to provide a broad, analytical and integrative study of Global Marketing.
 Specifically, the educational aims are stated as follows:

-- To provide a differentiated Masters level learning experience that combines common and programme specific modules allowing student to benefit from the school’s expertise in marketing, organisational ethics, personal and professional development and its niche strengths in areas of applied business and management as well as its international orientation and research culture
+To provide a differentiated Masters level learning experience that combines common and programme specific modules allowing students to benefit from the school’s expertise in marketing, organisational ethics, personal and professional development and its niche strengths in areas of applied business and management as well as its international orientation and research culture.

-- To offer a broad spectrum of knowledge relating to marketing and to develop attitudes and skills necessary to succeed as an responsible, independent and professional
+To offer a broad spectrum of knowledge relating to marketing and to develop attitudes and skills necessary to succeed as a responsible, independent and professional.

-- To facilitate practical and creative skills development in key areas of marketing centering on consumer behaviour, marketing planning, branding, use of digital technologies as well as product and service innovation, sourcing and logistics
+To facilitate practical and creative skills development in key areas of marketing centring on consumer behaviour, marketing planning, branding, use of digital technologies as well as product and service innovation, sourcing and logistics.

-- To provide the knowledge and practical skills necessary to develop and implement a brand in an multi-channel environment
+To provide the knowledge and practical skills necessary to develop and implement a brand in a multi-channel environment.

 Taught modules are assessed by a combination of coursework, discussion boards and online tests.